rmarda/qcon-2017-workshop/README.md

 # Symphonia / OSCON 2017 Tutorial

+#### :warning: *Windows users may need replace double-quotes with single-quotes to run some of the AWS commands.*

 ## Initial Setup

 1. Make sure your AWS user has full permissions within your AWS account.